zudochkin/awesome-newsletters/README.md

 - [ReactJS Newsletter](http://reactjsnewsletter.com/).
 The free, weekly newsletter of the best React.js news and articles.
 - [React Native Newsletter](http://reactnative.cc/).
 Free occasional summary of React Native news, articles, issues & pull requests, libraries and apps.
 - [Fullstack React](http://newsletter.fullstackreact.com/).
 Newsletter about the React ecosystem with an emphasis on useful libraries, tutorials and code.
 [Archive](http://newsletter.fullstackreact.com/issues).
-- [The React Digest](https://www.getrevue.co/profile/the-react-digest).
-A hand-picked weekly selection of the best React JS resources.
 - [React Digest](https://reactdigest.net/).
 A weekly newsletter for React developers with top 5 links.
 [Archive](https://reactdigest.net/digests).
 - [The React Newsletter](http://theproblemsolver.nl/TheReactNewsletter/Subscribe).
 A weekly newsletter about React and ecosystem.
 - [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.